yanyangao/hep-python/TMVA/README.md

 - You should always inspect the training performance after each training, the easiest is to use the built in TMVAGui (Guide section 2.6), with a root terminal do `TMVA::TMVAGui("simple_event_bdt.root")`.
 This can display information such as overla

+- There is a similar code to train a BDT based jet classifier to distinguish displaced jet from the prompt jet `train_LJjet1_BDT.py`

 # Scripts to apply existing training (aka weights) to any file